Whether it is Amazon Prime Day, Black Friday or the January sales, we all love a good bargain!

 A cheap pair of hair straighteners or a digital radio at a knock-down price may sound tempting, but these products may end up costing more than money.

 Counterfeit goods are available on third-party selling sites like Amazon, eBay and Wish.
-They may look like the real deal, but they have been manufactured in countries where safety regulations are much laxer.
+They may look like the real deal, but they have been manufactured in countries where safety regulations are much more lax.

 In the last year, over one million UK shoppers bought a fake electrical product online, both inadvertently and intentionally.